dotnet/extensions/src/Libraries/Microsoft.AspNetCore.Testing/README.md

 # Microsoft.AspNetCore.Testing

-This package provides test fakes for integration testing AspNetCore applications.
+This package provides test fakes for integration testing of ASP.NET Core applications.

 In particular: